-- B. The Board of Housing and Community Development shall promulgate regulations in accordance with the Administrative Process Act (§ 9-6.14:1 et seq.) establishing standards for requiring smoke detectors in nursing homes and nursing facilities.
-All nursing homes and nursing facilities which are already equipped with sprinkler systems shall comply with these regulations. - § 36-99.6.
+B. The Board of Housing and Community Development shall promulgate regulations in accordance with the Administrative Process Act (§ 2.2-4000 et seq.) establishing standards for requiring (i) smoke detectors and (ii) such other fire detection and suppression systems as deemed necessary by the Board to increase the safety of persons in assisted living facilities, residential dwelling units designed or developed and marketed to senior citizens, nursing homes and nursing facilities.
+All nursing homes and nursing facilities which are already equipped with sprinkler systems shall comply with regulations relating to smoke detectors.

+§ 36-99.6.
 Underground and aboveground storage tank inspections.

-A. The Board of Housing and Community Development shall incorporate, as part of the Building Code, regulations adopted and promulgated by the State Water Control Board governing the installation, repair, upgrade and closure of underground and aboveground storage tanks. - B. Inspections undertaken pursuant to such Building Code regulations shall be done by employees of the local building department or another individual authorized by the local building department.
+A. The Board of Housing and Community Development shall incorporate, as part of the Building Code, regulations adopted and promulgated by the State Water Control Board governing the installation, repair, upgrade and closure of underground and aboveground storage tanks.

+B. Inspections undertaken pursuant to such Building Code regulations shall be done by employees of the local building department or another individual authorized by the local building department.

-\S 36-99.6:2 Installation of in-building emergency communication equipment for emergency public safety personnel. -
+§ 36-99.6:2.
+Installation of in-building emergency communication equipment for emergency public safety personnel.